mikenobbs/Asset-Assistant/README.md

 ## Disclaimer

 I'm not a Python guy, heck I'm not even a coder, so take care when using this script.
 I tried to test every possible combination of variables but there's always a chance I missed something.
-I also only use Plex personally which I manage with Kometa, while I did research the other supported services I'm not as well versed on the ins and outs of them.
+I also personally only use Plex which I manage with Kometa, and while I did research the other supported services, I'm not as well versed on the ins and outs of them.
 As such, PRs are more than welcome, and if you have any issues at all feel free to post either an Issue here, or come and find me in the [TPDb Discord Server](https://discord.gg/tpdb-community-537054151583203338), DMs welcome and I'm always around 🙂

 > [!Tip]
 > As an extra precaution I'd recommend either setting up some dummy directories to test the script out for yourself, or running it with just a small amount of images (eg. a single show/movie/collection).
 This should give you a feel for how it works and let you tweak the variables if needed before unleashing it onto your entire library.